Historic Niwot Caboose

 Bottom line:

-A direct contract means Niwot finally has a say in its own safety, leading to faster response times and a more consistent presence in the community.
+A direct contract means Niwot has a say in its own safety, allowing the town to define patrol coverage goals, service expectations, and a more consistent local focus.

 What happens with land use?

 Under Home Rule, Niwot sets its own land-use rules — shaped by residents and adopted by a locally elected town government.
-This means decisions about zoning, building size, remodel requirements, downtown renewal, and future growth are made here, not by officials in Boulder who Niwot cannot elect.
+This means decisions about zoning, building size, remodel requirements, downtown renewal, and future growth are made here, not by officials Niwot residents cannot meaningfully influence the election of.

-Have you ever met a Niwotian who doesn't love our semi-rural character, the open spaces that surround us, and our small, walkable downtown?
+Niwot residents consistently express a desire to preserve our semi-rural character, the open spaces that surround us, and our small, walkable downtown.
 Incorporation allows us to preserve this identity while still supporting thoughtful, community-guided renewal of older homes and businesses.

 As a town, Niwot will be able to: